markohautala/django-rest-api/README.md

 - Custom CSS and HTML has been added aswell.

 ### Manual testing write up
+test everything - write what was exprected and what was the outcome

 ## Deployment procedure
+explain what dependencies need to be installed and so on

 ### Forking and Cloning the Project - steps
 ##### To deploy this Django + React project, follow these steps to fork and clone the repository:

 #### Fork the Repository:

-- Go to the project's GitHub repository at [this page](https://github.com/markohautala/django-auth-crud-app)
+- Go to the project's GitHub repository at [this page](https://github.com/markohautala/django-rest-api)

 - Click on the Fork button in the upper right corner of the page.